As an Amazon Associate I earn from qualifying purchases.

 So you’ve finally found yourself a pair of shoes that fit…at least mostly.
 Or maybe they just look awesome.
 Either way, after wearing them for a day, your feet are screaming in protest.
 They aren’t supportive, they have an odd shape, they have no cushion…the list of what can be wrong with a shoe is endless.

-Whether you call them insoles or inserts (there’s no difference, really…), they typically have 3 uses:
+Whether you call them insoles or inserts (there’s no difference, really…), there are several common problems that can be solved.
+For example:

-- They add comfort for shoes that have insufficient padding (like most dress shoes)
+- Insoles can add comfort to shoes that have insufficient padding (like most men’s and women’s dress shoes)

-- They provide additional support if your shoe has insufficient support for your foot shape (maybe you have flat or super high arches)
+- They can provide additional support if your shoe has insufficient support for your foot shape (maybe you have either flat or super high arches)

 - They replace worn out insoles to give a shoe new life and usefulness (I’m cheap and try to bring my shoes back from the dead)

 It may come as a surprise that there are many different types of insoles.
-If you’ve ever strolled down the aisle at a local store and just grabbed a pair to stick in your shoes, they probably hurt your feet worse than having no insole at all!
+They come in any variety from dollar store foam options to custom orthotics that cost hundreds of dollars.
+But, if you’ve ever strolled down the aisle at a local store and just grabbed a random pair to stick in your shoes, they probably hurt your feet worse than having no insole at all!
 Now, they didn’t hurt your feet because they were bad insoles – you just bought the wrong ones!
+The chances of grabbing a pair of insoles without doing some research beforehand and having them work are very very low.
 They could have been the wrong firmness, had the incorrect heigh of the arch, etc.

 So before buying a pair of insoles, ask yourself, are you looking for extra cushioning, or more support?
 If your heels or the balls of your feet are sore after spending a day walking or standing on a hard floor, you probably just need some extra cushioning.
 If so, you are lucky.
 Cushioning insoles tend to be the cheapest, and most good brands will provide you with relief.